bevyengine/rfcs/rfcs/Automatic event tracking.md

 ## Rationale and alternatives

 This would involve minimal / no api changes, and would allow us to avoid any lost events.
 If the user forgets to run Events::update, the current method of making sure events are not lost can lead to unbounded memory usage.

+It might be better to just leave manual event readers unchanged and have their reads not be tracked.
+If this is the case, the manager should avoid removing events until the end of the frame (or until the end of the next frame), even if they have been read by all subscribers.

 ## Unresolved questions